Steam reforming: Industrial practice

 The reaction is conducted in multitubular packed bed reactors, a subtype of the plug flow reactor category.
 These reactors consist of an array of long and narrow tubes which are situated within the combustion chamber of a large industrial furnace, providing the necessary energy to keep the reactor at a constant temperature during operation.
-Furnace designs vary, depending on the burner configuration they are typically categorized into: top-fired, bottom-fired, and side-fired.
+Furnace designs vary, depending on the burner configuration; they are typically categorized into top-fired, bottom-fired, and side-fired.
 A notable design is the Foster-Wheeler terrace wall reformer.

-Inside the tubes, a mixture of steam and methane are put into contact with a nickel catalyst.
+Inside the tubes, a mixture of steam and methane is put into contact with a nickel catalyst.
 Catalysts with high surface-area-to-volume ratio are preferred because of diffusion limitations due to high operating temperature.
-Examples of catalyst shapes used are spoked wheels, gear wheels, and rings with holes (see: Raschig rings).
+Examples of catalyst shapes used are spoked wheels, gear wheels, and rings with holes (Raschig rings).
 Additionally, these shapes have a low pressure drop which is advantageous for this application.

 Steam reforming of natural gas is 65–75% efficient.

 The United States produces 9–10 million tons of hydrogen per year, mostly with steam reforming of natural gas.
 The worldwide ammonia production, using hydrogen derived from steam reforming, was 144 million tonnes in 2018.
-The energy consumption has been reduced from 100 GJ/tonne of ammonia in 1920 to 27 GJ by 2019.
+Energy consumption has been reduced from 100 GJ/tonne of ammonia in 1920 to 27 GJ by 2019.

 Globally, almost 50% of hydrogen is produced via steam reforming.
 It is currently the least expensive method for hydrogen production available in terms of its capital cost.

 In an effort to decarbonise hydrogen production, carbon capture and storage (CCS) methods are being implemented within the industry, which have the potential to remove up to 90% of CO_{2} produced from the process.
 Despite this, implementation of this technology remains problematic, costly, and increases the price of the produced hydrogen significantly.

 Autothermal reforming

-Autothermal reforming (ATR) uses oxygen and carbon dioxide or steam in a reaction with methane to form syngas.
+Autothermal reforming (ATR) uses oxygen, carbon dioxide, or steam to react with methane to form syngas.
 The reaction takes place in a single chamber where the methane is partially oxidized.
 The reaction is exothermic.
 When the ATR uses carbon dioxide, the H_{2}:CO ratio produced is 1:1; when the ATR uses steam, the H_{2}:CO ratio produced is 2.5:1.
-The outlet temperature of the syngas is between 950–1100 °C and outlet pressure can be as high as 100 bar.
+The outlet temperature of the syngas is between 950–1100 °C and the outlet pressure can be as high as 100 bar.

 In addition to reactions [1] – [3], ATR introduces the following reaction: